 The two partners dance with each other at varying speeds with small movements.
 There are also slower styles of zouk.
 You can choose the style that works for you both in terms of music and moves.

-If you and your partner don’t feel like doing dance classes with others, don’t forget that you can still enjoy energetic dance classes from a private dance teacher.
+If you and your partner don't feel like doing adult dance classes near me with others, don't forget that you can still enjoy energetic dance classes from a private dance teacher.
 These are a great option for beginners who are worried about showing off their footwork on a busy dance floor in front of other dancers who may be better than them.

 For those getting married, a private tutor could help you learn a routine for your first dance.
 Whether you want to learn a simple waltz, ballroom routine, or an upbeat swing routine, you can get schedule tutorials when they work for you and put together a bespoke learning plan with your tutor.
 Don't forget that the tutors on Superprof often offer their first lesson for free so you can see if they're right for you.

 This is very useful for those of us who've never learnt a dance routine in their life, are an absolute beginner, or just have two left feet!